TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/azuremigrate-hyperv-deployment-issues.md

 ### **I am getting an error in the Internet prerequisite check on the appliance.**

 The appliance should have Internet connectivity (either directly or via a proxy).
-Ensure that you are able to connect to the URLs listed [here]( https://aka.ms/migrate/selfhelp/appliancehyperv/urls.
+Ensure that you are able to connect to the URLs listed [here](https://aka.ms/migrate/selfhelp/appliancehyperv/urls).
 If whitelisting is required, please ensure you whitelist all the URLs.

 ## Issues in registering the appliance with Azure Migrate

 ### **I am unable to register the appliance to Azure Migrate due to insufficient permissions on the subscription.**

 Ensure that the Azure user account used to register the appliance has at least the Contributor role on the subscription.
-You can check for the required Azure roles and permissions [here]( https://aka.ms/migrate/selfhelp/appliancehyperv/azureperms).
+You can check for the required Azure roles and permissions [here](https://aka.ms/migrate/selfhelp/appliancehyperv/azureperms).

 ## Issues in adding Hyper-V hosts